🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 While it may sound exciting, day trading is not appropriate for most investors.
 That’s because the profits for day trades can be relatively small, and investment fees and taxes can eat into even those modest profits.

-While investors can turn a profit by day trading, it’s equally likely that they will lose money.
+While investors can turn a profit by day trading, it’s equally likely that they will lose money, and therefore is considered a high-risk strategy.

 What’s more, day traders are competing with professionals who have lots of sophisticated tools and information at their disposal to help them succeed.
 These professionals are often moving large sums of money and attempting to turn a profit on tiny gains.
 Even these experts fail to time the market much of the time.

-Compound interest is one of the more powerful tools available to investors.
-It is why even seemingly small amounts invested today can go a long way in the future.
+Compounding returns may be one of the more powerful tools available to investors.
+They are why even seemingly small amounts invested today can go a long way in the future.
+Stocks, mutual funds, and ETFs are some of the types of investments that may earn compounding returns.

-The idea is simple: investments hopefully earn returns, and when those returns are reinvested, they also start to earn returns.
-As a result, investor savings can grow at an exponential rate.
+The idea is simple: investments hopefully earn returns, and when those returns are reinvested, they may also start to earn returns.
+As a result, investor’s funds might grow at an exponential rate over time.
+Of course, there is no guarantee that any investment will earn a return.
+And investments that may potentially earn a higher return also tend to be higher risk.

-While compounding interest begins to work its magic as soon as an investor starts to invest, the benefits are long-term in nature.
+Still, the cumulative effect of compounding over the long-term has the potential to be significant.
 The longer the investor can allow their returns to compound, the more money they may be able to make.

 As a result, investors may want to consider compounding as more a part of a long-term investment strategy than a short-term strategy.